 - The true ‘Wild West’ feeling

 I keep coming back to Horseworks because as soon as I leave the airport and hit the open road with my giant truck, I feel like I’m coming home.
-I love the wide open spaces of Wyoming with deer running next to the road and herds of horses in every field, the little towns that look like they haven’t changed a bit since the early 19th century, saloons with cowgirls and cowboys wearing their Stetsons and not to mention the rodeo.
+I love vacationing in the wide open spaces of Wyoming with deer running next to the road and herds of horses in every field, the little towns that look like they haven’t changed a bit since the early 19th century, saloons with cowgirls and cowboys wearing their Stetsons and not to mention the rodeo.
 I wouldn’t be surprised if I came across a gunfight at high noon.
 You really feel like you’re starring in a John Wayne movie.
 There is so much history in this area, riding for miles and miles without seeing anyone, you feel like you’re a rider on the American Frontier.

 - The ranch ‘work’